BirjuVachhani/target_mate/README.md

 1. Clone the repo
 2. Install dependencies with `flutter pub get`
-3. Run `flutter build web --release --web-renderer html --csp`
+3. Run app with `flutter run` on supported platforms.
-4. Load the `build/web` directory to your browser

 ## Contribution